tadanoishito/tadanoishito/readme.md

     ✌️ Just take chill while coding
     ❤️ Like learning new knowledge
     ❤️ I like anime
-    😴 If I feel lazy to code, then WordPress is the solution
+    😴 If I feel lazy to code, WordPress solution

 </p>

 <br/>